hiralpatel154/Chat-App/README.md

 It will open http://localhost:3000/

-open http://localhost:3000/ in two tabs
+Now open http://localhost:3000/ in two tabs

 Inside Join A Chat Form,
   write one name: e.g. Hiral